-- a member of the Company who is entitled to attend and cast a vote at a meeting of the members may appoint any person or corporate representative as that member's proxy to attend and vote for that member at the meeting; and - a proxy appointed to attend and vote for a member has the same rights as the member that appointed that proxy, to speak and vote at the meeting and join in a demand for a poll.
+- a member of the Company who is entitled to attend and cast a vote at a meeting of the members may appoint any person or corporate representative as that member's proxy to attend and vote for that member at the meeting; and - a proxy appointed to attend and vote for a member has the same rights as the member that appointed that proxy, to speak and vote (but only to the extent allowed by the appointment) at the meeting and join in a demand for a poll.

-Articles 16 and 17 of the Constitution contain practical rules about entitlements to attend and vote (including by proxy) which reflect the above statutory position.
+Article 13 of the Constitution contain practical rules about entitlements to attend, speak and vote (including by proxy) which reflect the above statutory position.